emilyenglish/palindrome/README.md

 # Palindrome
 This program checks if a word or phrase is a palindrome.
-1.This program uses user input to determine if a word or phrase is a palindrome.
+1. This program uses user input to determine if a word or phrase is a palindrome.
 2. It tells you if you have entered a palindrome or not.
 3. If you have not entered a palindrome, the program will turn what you entered into a palindrome.
 4. The program will ask if you would like to enter another word or phrase.